 Measurable benefits for children and entire communities.

-10,495 children restored freedom
+10,868 children restored freedom

-96,400 children directly provided educational opportunities
+99,526 children directly provided educational opportunities

-117,817 workers reached in supply chains in 2023
+125,265 workers reached in supply chains in 2024

-For more than 25 years, GoodWeave has implemented and refined a set of market-driven programs to stop child labor.
+For nearly 30 years, GoodWeave has implemented and refined a set of market-driven programs to stop child labor.
 Our holistic approach aims to heal and educate those children who have been exploited, while changing the underlying root causes.
 Our work has led to an overall reduction in incidence of child labor in GoodWeave-inspected supply chains, as well as to freedom and education for children.
 We are also setting a roadmap with suppliers to improve working conditions for all workers.
 We’ve accomplished these results in partnership with more than 400 companies worldwide.
 But behind every data point there is a person, and these are their stories.

 Stories of Impact